Note to my cherished readers – This frivolity is a little bit like a scene from a play:

 Anyways, just Google “Verbalis Neurotica” and you’ll find a little

-clutter of stuff collection of writings that you might find interesting.
+clutter of stuff “collection of writings” works better than “clutter of stuff”, Paul. collection of writings that you might find interesting.
 On second thought, “hopefully-interesting writing collection” is tighter… remember Paul, tighter is better!
 YOU again!
 Pizza!
 I thought you said you were getting pizza! hopefully-interesting writing collection.
 What’s it to you?
 I changed my mind about the pizza.
 So what?
 Whatever.
 Well, go get ME a pizza, then!
 Anything, any toppings, I don’t care.
 Knock yourself out.
-Paul: avoid excessive use of idioms such as “Knock yourself out”.
+Paul: avoid excessive use of idiom such as “Knock yourself out”.
 That’s “idioms”, not “idiom”!
 You can’t even spell properly, Mr. Know-It-All… the pot’s calling the kettle black now!
 “Pot’s calling the kettle black” doesn’t compute… is that another idiom?
 Just GO!
 And don’t hurry back!
 Alright Paul… I’ll go for a large pepperoni… see you in about 20 minutes.

 (… sound of a door slamming …)